Cunda Kammāraputta: Cunda's meal

 In the latter meaning, the term has been thought to refer to a mushroom or truffle, or a yam or tuber.
 The idea that the Buddha's last meal consisted of pork is generally supported by the Theravada tradition; while that it was a vegetarian dish, by the Mahayana tradition.
 These may reflect the different traditional views on Buddhist vegetarianism and the monastic precepts.

 In the sutta, the Buddha asks Cunda to serve the rice and cakes to the community of bhikkus, and to only serve the sūkaramaddava to him.
 Any leftovers should be buried in a pit.
 Cunda does as he is told.

+Theravada scholar Buddhaghosa, the author of the earliest extant commentary that refers to the meal, interprets the term sūkara-maddava as the soft and oily flesh of a boar, adding that it was well-cooked under Chunda's instructions.
+According to later commentator Dhammapāla, this interpretation comes from the older commentary Mahā-atthakathā; Dhammapāla suggests that sūkara-maddava was either a bamboo shoot softened by boars or "mushroom grown in a place softened by boars".
+Old Chinese texts support Dhammapāla's suggestion, and Pali scholar Thomas William Rhys Davids translates the word as "truffle".
+Food historian K. T. Achaya notes that the Indian names of multiple plants begin with the word "sūkara" (Sanskrit shukara), so the word likely sūkara-maddava does not refer to pork: other Buddhist texts do not associate the word maddava with meat, and use the term sūkara-māmsa for pork.